ome/infrastructure/ansible/roles/docker-storage/README.md

 ==============

 Advanced setup and configuration of LVM storage partitions for Docker.
-If you don't need a special setup then use the docker-auto role instead.
+If you don't need a special setup then use the docker role instead.

 Creates thin-pool logical volumes for Docker, and a normal logical volume for `/var/lib/docker`.